Enalean/tuleap-documentation-en/languages/en/user-guide/intro.rst

 -  favour collaboration between project members.

-Tuleap 's high customization capability enables you to tailor each tool to your processes and business requirements. `More info on Tuleap features . <http://www.tuleap.com/>`__
+Tuleap's high customization capability enables you to tailor each tool to your processes and business requirements. `More info on Tuleap features . <http://www.tuleap.com/>`__

 We want you to experience the full power of Tuleap technology.
-So we do not distinguish between a Enterprise version and a Community version.
-In the same idea, we provide you in this guide all useful information and good practices to get the most of Tuleap Suite.
+So we do not distinguish between an Enterprise version and a Community version.
+Likewise, this guide provides you with all useful information and good practices to get the most of the Tuleap suite.

-Tuleap Team makes great work to make this guide updated to every new release.
-Do not hesitate to help us improve it, share your experience and tips: write to the mailing list tuleap-devel
+The Tuleap team makes great work to make this guide updated to every new release.
+Do not hesitate to help us improve it, share your experience and tips: write to the mailing list `tuleap-devel <mailto:tuleap-devel@tuleap.net>`_.

 Enjoy Tuleap capabilities and let us know how you use it!